reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 The median nerve, which controls the movement and sensation of the hand, is about one centimeter below the skin (see Figure 4).
 There is also a thick artery nearby, also one centimeter below the skin.
 It is the perfect place for suicide.
 It's a miracle that she didn't cut into this artery.
 Some doctors said: "It probably was not being cut longitudinally?"
 However, it is generally believed that the opening is only two centimeters deep, and it is not actually cut to two centimeters.
 Two centimeters, that's deep enough to reach the bone.

-## Case Study 13: Mitsutaka Shimada, the Nisshō Iwai executive, who survived even stabbing himself all over
+## Case study 13: Mitsutaka Shimada, the Nisshō Iwai executive, who survived even stabbing himself all over

 The body of Mr. Mitsutaka Shimada (then 56 years old) was found on a February morning in 1979, under the building of the trading company Nisshō Iwai, of which he was an executive.
 The so-called Douglas--Grumman bribery scandal was a case that, along with the Lockheed bribery scandals, involved the political and financial circles of Japan and became a hot topic at the time.